 It’s also pretty versatile, with the ability to combine different subjects into one game, a nice little learning package.

 Retention is the main goal here.
-To remember what you have learned while playing the game.
+The goal is to remember what you have learned while playing the game.
 This is a great opportunity to incorporate more difficult subjects for students into a friendly, more approachable medium in which to engage the subject.

 Imagine if a student dreaded math, but the game developed for that subject was extremely fun and helped them retain knowledge.
 Again, it is a no-brainer.

 It is a much more appealing avenue of learning than sweating it out, studying into late hours over a kitchen table, and outdated textbooks, hoping you can pass a test.

-Game-based learning, along with teaching critical thinking skills, is teaching strategy.
+Game-based learning, along with teaching critical thinking skills, is a teaching strategy.
 I played Age of Empires well into the night on my Thanksgiving break in 5th grade.

 The game puts you in a race to collect resources, build units, and destroy your enemy.
 Under the surface of this game lies detailed history lessons, and strategic thinking for the player, as you can’t take down your enemy using just brute force.